-The rowing machine can be a good tool to help you lose weight.
+Rowing can be a good way to help you lose weight.
 Rowing is a low impact activity (reducing the chance of joint injury) and uses 70% of the body’s muscles dynamically, meaning it burns a lot of calories.
-A competent athlete can burn between 600 and 1000 kcal an hour and a fit athlete can use in excess of 1200 kcal/hour.
+A competent rower can burn between 600 and 1000 kcal an hour and a fit rower can use in excess of 1200 kcal/hour.
 To put this into perspective, the recommended daily intake for a healthy individual is approximately 2000 kcal for a woman and 2500 kcal for a man.

-The rowing machine is an excellent tool to improve fitness and can be used as part of training regime.
-Indoor rowing should complement any other training being performed, eg, weights, running or a fitness class.
+The rowing machine is an excellent tool to improve fitness and can be used as part of a training regime.
+Indoor rowing should complement any other training being performed, for example, weights, running or a fitness class.

-This is for the more experienced indoor rower or water-based rower who has a specific aim in mind, i.e. to improve a 2km time on the machine.
+This is for the more experienced indoor rower or water-based rower who has a specific aim in mind, such as improving a 2km time on the indoor rowing machine or on the water.
 It can take approximately 6-8 weeks of high intensity training to maximise your speed.